Eight Forest Lane

 Vegetable Curry Pies

-Simple vegetable curry pies with a creamy coconut curry filling wrapped in a crispy, flakey pastry.
-These individual pies are easy to make and are full of hearty vegetables and a little kick from the curry making them a delicious lunch or dinner.
+These simple vegetable curry pies with a creamy coconut curry filling are consistently in the top 10 recipes on my site every single year!
+These individual pies are easy to make with crispy, flaky puff pastry, hearty vegetables and lots of flavour from the curry making them a delicious lunch or dinner.

 Print Pin Rate